Mary Knize

 rustup default nightly

-Then, at the very top of main.rs, use this flag:
+Then, at the very top of main.rs

 #![feature(binary_heap_into_iter_sorted)]